Local voices from the global South: Community action at the centre of resilient water solutions

 Water is a dealmaker for the Sustainable Development Goals, and for the health and prosperity of people and planet.
 But our progress on water related goals and targets remains alarmingly off track, jeopardising the entire sustainable development agenda.

-The UN 2023 Water Conference and the Water Action Agenda will unite the world for water.
+The UN 2023 Water Conference and the Water Action Agenda aimed to unite the world for water.
 The key building blocks of the Water Action Agenda are: commitment to action, sustained and scalable implementation, follow-up and review processes.
 These blocks will enable replication and scaling up of what works and bring successful solutions to global scale.

 UN 2023 Water Conference virtual side event